mbailey/notes/docs/saas/draw.io.md

 Github will render the .draw.svg file in makrdown documents.

 Apparently you can also edit in github?
-[Embed a diagram in GitHub markdown](https://drawio.freshdesk.com/support/solutions/articles/16000042371-embed-a-diagram-in-github-markdown)

 ## MS Teams - Collaborative Editing